josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

   ---
   ```

-2. **Opt into a different layout per-page.** You can [have multiple mdsvex layouts](https://mdsvex.pngwn.io/docs#named-layouts), with a minor config adjustment.
+2. **Opt in to a different layout per-page.** You can have [multiple different mdsvex layouts](https://mdsvex.pngwn.io/docs#named-layouts) available, with only a minor config adjustment.

-3. **Don't set a default layout**, and instead, as shown in the previous link, configure layout(s) that you _always_ specify at the file level.
+3. **Don't set a default layout**, and instead, specify a layout for each file. (_Still requires the config setup in #2._)

 Which you should choose depends on your site and its needs.
 In this specific case, opting one page out is easy enough, and that's what I'll recommend.
 But if you've got dozens or hundreds of markdown files, specifying a template in each of them could become too much.
 (It _is_ nice that we have so much granular control over the layout of our Markdown pages and posts, however.)

 ---

 All right, at this point, we've got a good handle on individual posts.
 Now, it's time to build out the blog index page, where we'll list _all_ our posts.
-And to do that, we'll build out a posts API endpoint.
+To do that--because we'll likely want to list posts in multiple ways in various places--we'll build out an API endpoint for posts.

 ## SvelteKit endpoints

 Up until now, every route we've created has been a page.
 But SvelteKit offers _another_ type of route, too: [endpoints](https://kit.svelte.dev/docs#routing-endpoints).

 Endpoints work the same way as pages, as far as routing.
 The main difference is: where pages return HTML, an endpoint returns _data_.
-(Endpoint data is usually JSON, but it doesn't have to be.)

 <Callout>
 Endpoints work the same way as pages, as far as routing.
 But where pages return HTML, an endpoint returns data.